namratap2882/Wellness-Hub---Doctor-Patient-portal/README.md

-# Doctor-Patient-Portal : Advance Java WebProject
+# WELLNES HUB : Doctor-Patient-Portal
 Doctor Patient Portal is an Advance Java Web Project.

 # Technology used in this project: